aiplanethub/introduction-to-data-visualization/pyplot-formatting/106-Plotting consecutive plots.md

-### Pyplot Formatting
+## Pyplot Formatting

 Tired of those plain, boring graphs?
 Want them to convey more information at once?
-This is the perfect module for you then!
+This is the perfect module for you, then!

-We’ll be working on the same dataset i.e. on the [Standard Metropolitan Data](https://raw.githubusercontent.com/dphi-official/Datasets/master/Standard_Metropolitan_Areas_Data-data.csv).
+We’ll work on the same dataset, i.e., the [Standard Metropolitan Data](https://raw.githubusercontent.com/dphi-official/Datasets/master/Standard_Metropolitan_Areas_Data-data.csv).

-### Plotting consecutive plots using Matplotlib
+## Plotting consecutive plots using Matplotlib

 Plotting data on multiple consecutive figures can be done by calling the corresponding graphing functions and displaying each figure consecutively: